-1 The requirements of paragraph 10.4 of the Postgraduate Guide will be met (take note of the compulsory receased training requirement) compulsory research training requirement).
-2 The maximum period for preparatory registration is one academic year. , , , , , , , , , , , , , , , , , , , , 3 The research proposal must be approved at the latest at the first meeting of the Faculty Board • The research proposal must be approved at the latest at the mist meeting of the racarty board de la companya de la (usually in February) of the year after the year of preparatory registration.
+1 The requirements of paragraph 10.4 of the Postgraduate Guide will be met (take note of the compulsory research training requirement).
+2 The maximum period for preparatory registration is one academic year.
+3 The research proposal must be approved at the latest at the first meeting of the Faculty Board (usually in February) of the year after the year of preparatory registration.